vitay/deeprl/document.md

 ## Deterministic Policy Gradient (DPG)

 So far, the actor produces a stochastic policy $\pi_\theta(s)$ assigning probabilities to each discrete action or necessitating sampling in some distribution for continuous actions (see @sec:stochastic-actor-critic-for-continuous-action-spaces).
 The main advantage is that stochastic policies ensure **exploration** of the state-action space: as most actions have a non-zero probability of being selected, we should not miss any important reward which should be ignored if the greedy action is always selected (exploration/exploitation dilemma).

 There are however two drawbacks:

-1. The policy gradient theorem only works **on-policy**: the value of an action estimated by the critic must have been produced recently by the actor, otherwise the bias would increase dramatically.
+1. The policy gradient theorem only works **on-policy**: the value of an action estimated by the critic must have been produced recently by the actor, otherwise the bias would increase dramatically (but see importance sampling, @sec:off-policy-actor-critic).
 This prevents the use of an experience replay memory as in DQN to stabilize learning.
 Importance sampling can help, but is unstable for long trajectories.
 2. Because of the stochasticity of the policy, the returns may vary considerably between two episodes generated by the same optimal policy.
 This induces a lot of **variance** in the policy gradient, which explains why policy gradient methods have a worse **sample complexity** than value-based methods: they need more samples to get rid of this variance.

 Successful value-based methods such as DQN produce a **deterministic policy**, where the action to be executed after learning is simply the greedy action $a^*_t = \text{argmax}_a Q_\theta(s_t, a)$.
 Exploration is enforced by forcing the behavior policy (the one used to generate the sample) to be stochastic ($\epsilon$-greedy), but the learned policy is itself deterministic.
-This is called **off-policy** learning, allowing to use a different policy than the learned one to explore.
+This is **off-policy** learning, allowing to use a different policy than the learned one to explore.
 When using an experience replay memory, the behavior policy is simply an older version of the learning policy (as samples stored in the ERM were generated by an older version of the actor).

-In this section, we will see the now state-of-the-art method DDPG (Deep Deterministic Policy Gradient), which tries to combine the advantages of policy gradient methods (continous or highly dimensional outputs, stability) with those of value-based methods (sample efficiency, off-policy). @sec:off-policy-actor-critic will present alternative to the deterministic policy methods to achieve off-policy learning.
+In this section, we will see the now state-of-the-art method DDPG (Deep Deterministic Policy Gradient), which tries to combine the advantages of policy gradient methods (actor-critic, continous or highly dimensional outputs, stability) with those of value-based methods (sample efficiency, off-policy).

 ### Deterministic policy gradient theorem